 Explanation of Names

-	Considered a serious pest of Black Locust trees; previously weakened or damaged trees are often killed by an infestation of the larvae.
-Previously confined to the native range of Black Locust in the northeast, it has spread with the trees throughout the US.
-Unfortunately Black Locust is used for reclamation and similar projects where trees are likely to be stressed out and thus more vulnerable to insect damage.
+Considered a serious pest of Black Locust; previously weakened or damaged trees are often killed by the larvae.
+Previously confined to the native range of Black Locust in the northeast, it has spread with the trees throughout the US and parts of Canada.
+Black Locust is used for reclamation and similar projects where trees are likely to be stressed and thus more vulnerable to damage.

 - Range: so.
 US

 sutural one-third of elytron with distinct, abrupt depression margined by a slight carina (or ridge) (2)